-Offshoring and Increased online/automated tools are negating issuer attempts to discover deception from cardholders.
+Offshoring and increased online/automated tools are negating issuer attempts to discover deception from cardholders.
 When a cardholder calls to dispute a transaction claiming that they do not recognize it, the issuer must perform a reasonable investigation.
-With busy call centers, online dispute tools and automated phone systems, back office dispute staff are feeling less equipped than ever to perform this investigation.
-Knowing what information needs to be collected upfront and how to investigate the case requires a lot of training and is inconsistent at best.
+With busy call centers, online dispute tools, and automated phone systems, back-office dispute staff feel less equipped than ever to perform this investigation.
+Knowing what information needs to be collected upfront and investigating the case requires a lot of training and is inconsistent at best.
 If the customer is deceiving the issuer, there is a large burden of proof before they can be found liable for a transaction.
 This forces issuers to choose between being viewed as noncompliant or taking more losses than they feel they should.

 Trial merchants and online scams are causing consumers to attempt recovery through their issuer.
-There are any number of online merchants that will offer cardholders opportunities they will later regret signing up for.
-Trial merchants, digital goods and home business opportunities are just a few of the latest trends to get cardholders to part with their hard-earned money.
-When they later come to regret their purchase or have difficulty cancelling a subscription, they often come to the issuer claiming fraud.
+Many online merchants will offer cardholders opportunities they will later regret signing up for.
+Trial merchants, digital goods, and home business opportunities are just a few of the latest trends to get cardholders to part with their hard-earned money.
+When they later regret their purchase or have difficulty canceling a subscription, they often come to the issuer claiming fraud.
 In truth, they have been defrauded, but the issuer is not liable.
-Back office investigators are trained to look for these merchants, but many charges slip through sundry loss payouts and overwhelming volumes of cases.
-The issuer is not liable for these types of disputes, but very often ends up paying for them either in losses or time wasted in an investigation.
+Back-office investigators are trained to look for these merchants, but many charges slip through sundry loss payouts and overwhelming volumes of cases.
+The issuer is not liable for these types of disputes but often ends up paying for them either in losses or time wasted in an investigation.

 Regulations are not keeping up with the industry

 Bank accounts are becoming more disposable.
 The average American has an active bank account with more than one bank5.
-Regulation E requires a provisional credit be provided within 10 days of “written” notification of a dispute, which includes online filing.
-This provisional credit can be reversed if the cardholder is found liable for the transaction, either through an investigation or information obtained from the merchant in a representment.
-Unfortunately, there is no protection from a cardholder initiating a dispute, taking the credit and moving on to another bank, leaving the issuer with a loss as they try to reverse a credit that was supposed to be provisional.
-The law was written at a time when most Americans had only one banking relationship and valued it a great deal.
+Regulation E requires that a provisional credit be provided within 10 days of “written” notification of a dispute, including online filing.
+This provisional credit can be reversed if the cardholder is found liable for the transaction through an investigation or information obtained from the merchant in a representment.
+Unfortunately, there is no protection from a cardholder initiating a dispute, taking the credit, and moving on to another bank, leaving the issuer with a loss as they try to reverse a credit that was supposed to be provisional.
+The law was written when most Americans had only one banking relationship and valued it a great deal.
 Today, the landscape has changed, but the law hasn’t.
-This has put increasing pressure on issuers to perform an investigation within ten days, not the 45-90 that the law was intended to provide.
+This has put increasing pressure on issuers to perform an investigation within ten days, not the 45-90 days that the law was intended to provide.

 Merchants are automating, too.
 Merchants are employing tools to respond to chargebacks with little or no research on their end if they know an issuer won’t pursue pre-arbitration.
 Issuers have the data to perform an automated investigation and stop this costly arms race.
 A fraud investigator can correctly decision a case with a high degree of certainty.
 But they are usually looking almost solely at issuer data.
 What if this could be automated to a high degree?

-Quavo partnered with one of the largest Visa issuers in the United States when ARIA was first conceived.
-The company’s CEO enlisted the help of Quavo’s fraud and disputes experts to combat rising losses and expenses incurred from investigating disputes.
+Quavo partnered with one of the largest Visa issuers in the United States when ARIA™ was first created.
+The company’s CEO enlisted the help of Quavo’s fraud and dispute experts to combat rising losses and expenses incurred from investigating disputes.

 “I want a system that makes the correct decision for the cardholder using every piece of data that an investigator would use.
-I want to take care of them immediately, consistently and in full compliance of the law”, he said in a kickoff meeting in late 2018.
-He was intimately aware of how customers were falling victim to fraud and how his company was at risk of taking losses from their own customers, merchants and fraudsters and was organizing his workforce to combat the issue.
-He was also aware that human investigators are inconsistent, expensive and slow compared to a fully automated system.
+I want to take care of them immediately, consistently, and in full compliance with the law”, he said in a kickoff meeting in late 2018.
+He was intimately aware of how customers were falling victim to fraud and how his company was at risk of taking losses from their customers, merchants, and fraudsters and was organizing his workforce to combat the issue.
+He was also aware that human investigators are inconsistent, expensive, and slow compared to a fully automated system.

-In its initial release, ARIA was making a pay or deny decision on 70% of the cardholder fraud disputes it received.
+In her initial release, ARIA™ was making a pay or deny decision on 70% of the cardholder fraud disputes she received.

-Initially, ARIA’s decisions were validated in tandem with a human investigator, who confirmed that the engine made the correct decision, or if it didn’t, what may have caused the issue.
+Initially, ARIA’s decisions were validated in tandem with a human investigator, who confirmed she made the correct decision, or if she didn’t, what may have caused the issue.
 Quavo worked closely with auditors to make sure that regulations were being upheld.
 Consumer protection was at the forefront of every decision.

-The beauty of ARIA is that it continually gets better with Quavo’s iterative design and release approach and is expected to exceed 90% automated investigation.
+The beauty of ARIA™ is that it continually gets better with Quavo’s iterative design and release approach and is expected to exceed 90% automated investigation.
 Improvements made will be consistently applied to new cases.
-Contrast that with the average issuer’s back office staff, where quality assurance, training and correction is done on an individual level and requires constant upkeep.
-With ARIA, this issuer’s cardholders and shareholders are winning and driving innovation in an industry that desperately needs it.
+Contrast that with the average issuer’s back-office staff, where quality assurance, training, and correction are done on an individual level and require constant upkeep.
+With ARIA™, this issuer’s cardholders and shareholders are winning and driving innovation in an industry that desperately needs it.

-The success behind ARIA is defined by three major decisions:
+The success behind ARIA™ is defined by three major decisions:

 |E-Wallet Transactions||Were E-Wallet transactions disputed by the cardholder as fraud?
 These transactions often require advanced biometrics or special PINs.|

-3. Overall decision based on confidence of main factors – In cases where ARIA determines true fraud occurred and friendly fraud did not, the engine will recommend the dispute is paid and the amount taken to loss as a human investigator would.
-If no true fraud indicators are present, but many friendly fraud indicators are, ARIA will recommend the case be denied and the cardholder reassert their case and provide more details.
-In some cases where , ARIA supports going to the merchant through a collaboration partner or the chargeback process
+3. Overall decision based on confidence of main factors –In cases where ARIA™ determines true fraud occurred, and friendly fraud did not.
+She will recommend the dispute is paid and the amount taken to loss as a human investigator would.
+If no true fraud indicators are present, but many friendly fraud indicators are, ARIA™ will recommend the case be denied, and the cardholder reasserts their claim and provide more details.
+In some cases, ARIA™ supports going to the merchant through a collaboration partner or the chargeback process.

 Most issuers are making cursory decisions based on data points such as the dollar amount of the transaction vs. the amount of money required to investigate it.
-ARIA seeks to reduce the cost of an investigation to a low, consistent, predicable amount while still performing the best investigation possible on every transaction.
+ARIA™ seeks to reduce the cost of an investigation to a low, consistent, predictable amount while still performing the best investigation possible on every transaction.

-ARIA is also the industry’s only platform that performs an investigation as a human would, weighing the likelihood that actual fraud occurred with the possibility that the cardholder is misrepresenting something.
-This is the investigation that the law requires if the issuer is going to find the cardholder liable, but before ARIA the industry did it manually, inconsistently and without as much accuracy.
+ARIA™ is also the industry’s only platform that performs an investigation as a human would, weighing the likelihood that actual fraud occurred with the possibility that the cardholder is misrepresenting something.
+This is the investigation that the law requires if the issuer finds the cardholder liable, but before ARIA™, the industry did it manually, inconsistently, and without as much accuracy.

-- Understand what investigating fraud claims are costing your organization.
-Fraud investigations are complex, time consuming, and error-prone.
+- Understand what investigating disputes is costing your organization.
+Fraud investigations are complex, time-consuming, and error-prone.
 Are inconsistent decisions by investigators causing your loss line to be too high?
 Is your cost of an investigation too high because you spend too much time looking at a dispute or documenting decisions?
 Are auditors threatening you with fines if you can’t consistently interpret the law?
-For issuers, disputes are not a core part of their business, but they are a large operational expense that can be avoided in many cases.
+For issuers, disputes are not a core part of their business, but they are a sizeable operational expense that can be avoided in many cases.